HappyFerret/css/README.md

   * CSS Trick's [BEM 101](https://css-tricks.com/bem-101/)
   * Harry Roberts' [introduction to BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)

-We recommend a variant of BEM with PascalCased “blocks”, which works particularly well when combined with components (e.g. React).
-Underscores and dashes are still used for modifiers and children.
+We recommend a variant of BEM with PascalCased “blocks”, which works particularly well when combined with components (e.g. React). camelCase for elements and modifiers.

 **Example**